 If you don’t have a written, passionate vision of your future 10 years from now, what is your plan about?!!
-Where do you want your business in 10 years?
+Where do you want your finances and business to look like in 10 years?
 What do you want to be doing?
 What is the cash flow looking like?
 The value?
 These are all important questions so that you can properly work ‘backwards’ and determine what your goals this year should be.
 Write this plan down, carry it with you everywhere you go and regularly update it.

 Step 2: Create the Necessary Sections for Your Strategic Plan That Make Sense to You.

 The following sections are what I feel are the bare essentials of a good Strategic Plan and what you should consider each time you sit down to plan: